Stash House Initiative ProgramMayra Garcia2020-10-22T14:44:26-05:00

-Stash House Initiative Program– This Unit was created in early 2013 to reduce the influx of human and drug stash houses in the city of San Juan.
+Stash House Initiative Program–The program was created to reduce the influx of human and drug stash houses in the city of San Juan.
 Its purpose and function is to identify potential houses that are used for the housing of drugs and illegal immigrants.

-This unit focuses on the safety and security of people found in these houses.
-This unit does not enforce immigration law but works closely with the US Customs and Border Protection to secure the safety and security of individuals found to be living in deplorable and unhealthy conditions.
+The program focuses on the safety and security of people found in these houses.
+The program does not enforce immigration law but works closely with the US Customs and Border Protection to secure the safety and security of individuals found to be living in deplorable and unhealthy conditions.

 If you suspect that a stash house is being operated in your neighborhood contact us at 956 283-8477.